Corozal Town

-Corozal Town is a town in Belize, capital of Corozal District.
-Corozal Town is located about 84 miles north of Belize City, and 9 miles from the border with Mexico.
-The population of Corozal Town, according to the main results of the 2010 census, is 9,871.
+Corozal is a town in Belize, capital of Corozal District.
+Corozal is located about 84 miles north of Belize City, and 9 miles from the border with Mexico.
+The population of Corozal, according to the main results of the 2010 census, is 9,871.

 Corozal was a private estate before becoming a town in the 1840s, mostly settled by Maya Mestizo refugees from the Caste War of Yucatán.
 Much of the town was built over an ancient Maya city, sometimes known as Santa Rita; this may have been the original Pre-Columbian town called Chactemal, which extended from present day Corozal to Chetumal, Mexico.
 Corozal Town was badly damaged by Hurricane Janet in 1955 and was substantially rebuilt afterward.

 History

 Corozal, the northmost town in Belize, was founded in 1848 by refugees from the Maya Indian uprising against the Spanish in neighboring Yucatán.
 This uprising, known as the Caste War of Yucatán (from the Spanish "castes" or race), began as a war against the Spaniards, but it eventually became a war against the Mestizos.
 The Mestizos, half Spanish and half Indian, had proved to be formidable allies of the Spaniards and were thus mortal enemies of the Maya Indians.

 A massacre at Bacalar, Mexico — a Mestizo stronghold about thirty miles north of Corozal Town — finally led to the exodus of thousands of Mestizos from Bacalar and the surrounding area.
 Between 1848 and 1856 more than 10,000 refugees crossed the Rio Hondo, the river that now serves as a boundary between Belize and Mexico.
 These immigrants sought refuge in northern Belize and increased the population of Corozal Town to 4500.
 Mr. James Blake, a magistrate, let them settle on lands in the Corozal District and helped them to establish the new crop — sugar cane.

 The Mestizo refugees were far from safe in Corozal Town as the Maya Indians from the Mexican base in Santa Cruz Bravo — today Carrillo Puerto — made several incursions in Corozal Town.
 In defense, Corozal became a garrison town and Fort Barlee was built here in 1870.
 Today, the brick corner supports of the fort surround the post office complex of the buildings across from the central town square.